Green municipalism

 Green municipalism is a form of municipalism in which environmental change is seen from arising with action in the municipality, rather than on a state or national basis.

 It has been discussed by Brian Milani in his book, Designing the Green Economy (2000). and by the Syracuse / Onondaga County Green Party Chapter at the US National Green Gathering of August 1992.

+Examples

+Political parties which adhere to this ideology include: